-The opening day inventory (sometimes referred to as stock) forms part of the opening balance sheet of the business.
-Inventory represents the raw materials, work in process, and finished goods that the business holds for resale.
+The opening day inventory forms part of the opening balance sheet of the business.
+Inventory represents raw materials, work in process, and finished goods that the business holds for resale.

-The inventory opening balance is recorded in the balance sheet of the business at cost or net realizable value if lower, under the heading current assets, which means it is expected to be convertible into cash within a year.
+The inventory balance is recorded in the balance sheet at cost or net realizable value if lower.
+It is shown under the heading current assets, which means it is expected to be convertible into cash within a year.

 Inventory Opening Balance in the Financial Projection

 The inventory included in the opening balance sheet is no different than any other inventory, only the timing differs.

 The opening balance is simply the balance that was there before the first day of the financial projection.
 Consequently if the inventory is manufactured or purchased after the first day, it will show up as part of the inventory in the appropriate year.
 It is important to realize that the opening inventory should not be included in both places as this will result in double counting.